ferenzzyy/Ferenzzyy/README.md

 - 👋 Hi, I’m @Ferenzzyy
-- 👀 I’m interested in video game
+- 👀 I’m interested in creating video games
-- 🌱 I’m currently learning pygame, c#, unity
+- 📖 Kownledgeable on pygame, C# with Unity, basics of Blueprints and C++ with Unreal Engine
-- 💞️ I’m looking to collaborate on nothing really
+- 💞️ I’m looking to collaborate on cool game projects!
-- 📫 How to reach me idk tbh dont have inquirey email
+- 📫 Email me: fernandesranen05@gmail.com

 <!---
 Ferenzzyy/Ferenzzyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.